ameya2401/SecondBrain/extension/README.md

-# SecondBrain Chrome Extension
+# Memorai Chrome Extension

-This Chrome extension allows you to save websites directly to your SecondBrain dashboard deployed on Vercel.
+This Chrome extension allows you to save websites directly to your Memorai dashboard deployed on Vercel.

 ## Features